One-Loop Effects in the Neutrino Matter Potential and Implications for Non-Standard Interactions: Simulation Methods

 The systematic uncertainties in DUNE are approximated with nine types of normalization errors~\cite{DUNE:2021cuw}.
 For the $\nu_\mu^{} \rightarrow \nu_e^{}$ channel, the signal systematics are modeled with $2.0\%$ uncertainty, with the corresponding background uncertainty being $5.0\%$.
 Similar uncertainties are adopted for the $\overline{\nu}_\mu^{} \rightarrow \overline{\nu}_e^{}$ channel.
 For the simulation of neutrino events for the $\nu_\mu^{} \rightarrow \nu_\mu^{}$ channel and antineutrino events for the $\overline{\nu}_\mu^{} \rightarrow \overline{\nu}_\mu^{}$ channel, the signal errors are expected to be $5.0\%$ each.
 The background error for $\nu_\mu^{}$ is also $5\%$.
 Moreover, there are additional systematic uncertainties expected for $\nu_\tau^{}$ and NC events, which are treated with 20\% and 10\% uncertainties, respectively.
 The $\nu_\tau^{}$ and NC systematic uncertainties are expected to affect all neutrino oscillation channels.

 In this work, the $\chi^2_{}$ function shown in Eq.~(\ref{eq:chi2}) is computed for each neutrino oscillation channel.
 The simulated events are summed for signal and background events.
 The $\chi^2_{}$ function is minimized for the neutrino oscillation parameters $\theta_{13}^{}, \theta_{23}^{}, \delta_{\rm CP}^{}$ and $\Delta m_{31}^2$.
+The minimization is carried out with the standard minimization algorithm in \texttt{GLoBES}.
 Parameters $\theta_{12}$ and $\Delta m_{21}^2$ are fixed at their best-fit values, which are expected to be determined at very high precision by solar neutrino experiments and also by the reactor neutrino experiment JUNO~\cite{JUNO:2022mxj}.
 Unless otherwise stated, it is assumed in our analysis that the octant of $\theta_{23}^{}$ is not known and the true neutrino mass ordering is NO. For the true values for the neutrino oscillation parameters, we adopt the current best-fit results from \texttt{NuFIT 6.0}.
 For convenience, the best-fit values are summarized in Table~\ref{tab:bestfits}.
 In order to provide general results, no priors are used for the neutrino oscillation parameters in our numerical analysis.
 However, to account for the necessary numerical uncertainties that are related to the matter density profile, we incorporate a conservative $2.0\%$ uncertainty ($1\sigma$~CL) for the Shen-Ritzwoller profile, which has been adopted from Ref.~\cite{Roe:2017zdw}.
+In some instances, one of the NSI parameters is also included in the $\chi_{}^2$ minimization.
+In those cases, we assume the true value of the NSI parameter to be zero.
+We also assume no priors for the NSI parameters.